 - Good For Day (DAY).
 These orders will automatically expire at the end of the closing procedure on the day they are entered. - Good For Session (GFS).
 These orders can only be submitted during continuous trading and will automatically expire at the end of continuous trading on the day they are entered. - Good Till Cancel (GTC).
 These orders will never expire, but may of course be cancelled, or filled if they become executable. - Good Till Time (GTT).
-These orders allow participants to specify a precise expiry date and time.
-Orders which are scheduled to expire outside of system hours will expire before the start of the next trading session, so Good Till Date (GTD) order behaviour can be achieved by setting an expiry time after market close on the intended date of expiry.
+These orders allow participants to specify a precise expiry date and time2.
+Orders which are scheduled to expire outside of system hours will expire before the start of the next trading session, so Good Till Date (GTD) order behaviour can be achieved by setting an expiry time after market close on the intended date of expiry. - At The Close (ATC).
+These orders can be entered into ETS at any time during the trading day but will only pass into the order book at the start of the closing procedure.
+Any unexecuted portion of an ATC order will be automatically expired at the end of the closing cross. - At The Open (ATO).
+These orders can be entered into ETS at any time but will only pass into the order book at the start of the opening procedure.
+Any unexecuted portion of an ATO order will be automatically expired at the end of the opening cross. - Fill Or Kill (FOK).
+These orders will either be executed in full (possibly with multiple fills) or not at all.
+Only valid during continuous trading. - Immediate Or Cancel (IOC).
+These orders will be executed as far as possible (possibly with multiple fills) with any remainder immediately cancelled back to the participant.
+Only valid during continuous trading.
+IOC orders may have a Minimum Acceptable Quantity (MAQ) assigned in which case they will be cancelled unless at least the requested minimum quantity can be traded in one or more immediate fills.

-&lt;sup>1 Participants will not be able to move hidden iceberg order volume into the visible portion of the order using the amend function.
+1 Participants will not be able to move hidden iceberg order volume into the visible portion of the order using the amend function.
 Order entry and amendment will not be allowed during the order book freeze period prior to the opening and closing cross.

-&lt;sup>2 Orders will be expired at the specified time except where the expiry time falls during an auction call phase.
+2 Orders will be expired at the specified time except where the expiry time falls during an auction call phase.
 In this case, the order will continue to participate until the end of the auction and then expire.